Build and Deployment Automation Case Study for World Wide Time Keeping: Higher Quality and Faster Delivery in an Increasingly Agile World

 Release Paths: You need to create Release Paths for the multiple releases that you want to automate for multiple environments - internal SWE envs, INT, UAT, and so on.

 Build Components: The build component is used configure the build and change any environment specific configurations.
-It picks up the build from the remote machine in which VSTF auto-generates the builds as per the build definition and runs the configuration changes that are defined within it.
+It picks up the build from the remote machine in which VSTF auto-generates the builds as per the build pipeline and runs the configuration changes that are defined within it.

 Release Templates: Release template defines the workflow that you have set up as per your specific needs of deployment.
 It also defines the sequence in which the RM components are to get executed.
-You need to integrate your build definition from Team Foundation Server (TFS) with the release template to enable continuous delivery.
+You need to integrate your build pipeline from Team Foundation Server (TFS) with the release template to enable continuous delivery.
 You can either pick up the latest build or select the build.

 In this paper, we discussed the various engineering practices we can use for enabling faster product delivery with higher quality.
 We discussed:

 Build Automation: Builds can be set up for triggering on a schedule or on an ad-hoc basis just by a single click.
 It can vary based on the rhythm that works best for your team.
-Gated check-ins should be set up on top of the build definitions to accept only the check-ins which meet the criteria bar.
+Gated check-ins should be set up on top of the build pipelines to accept only the check-ins which meet the criteria bar.

-Code Analysis and Fortify Integration: The build definitions should be integrated with Code Analysis and Fortify to trigger on a schedule and also with the Gated Check-ins.
+Code Analysis and Fortify Integration: The build pipelines should be integrated with Code Analysis and Fortify to trigger on a schedule and also with the Gated Check-ins.
 Code Analysis will improve the code quality and Fortify will point out the security-based gaps in the application, if any.

-Deployment Automation: You can integrate PowerShell scripts with your build definitions to achieve deployment automation.
+Deployment Automation: You can integrate PowerShell scripts with your build pipelines to achieve deployment automation.
 You can also use Release Management to set up custom workflows and integrate it with your TFS to pick up the latest builds or even select builds.

 We also discussed the benefits that we found by taking up these practices: